AdaCore/spark2014/docs/ug/spark_2014.rst

 * `Local ghost variables` are typically used to hold intermediate values during computation, which can then be referred to in assertion pragmas like loop invariants.
+* `Ghost types` are those types only useful for defining ghost variables.
 * `Ghost procedures` can be used to factor out common treatments on ghost variables.
 Ghost procedures should not have non-ghost outputs, either output parameters or global outputs.